spiralsyzygy/qbCoach/docs/qb_engine_v2.1.0.md

 ## 2.4 Deck / Hand / PawnDelta
 - `Deck`: deterministic draw with seed, 15-card decks, opening hand of 5, single mulligan to 5, first-turn draw skipped for each side.
 - `Hand`: convenience for card collections with stable ordering.
-- Pawn deltas are represented on tiles (rank changes) and cleared when a card leaves play.
+- Pawn deltas are cumulative for the match; recomputation uses base influence + all pawn_deltas to reveal underlay when a card is destroyed.

 ---